History of Manchuria: Russian and Japanese encroachment

-Manchuria also came under strong Russian influence with the building of the Chinese Eastern Railway through Harbin to Vladivostok.
-Some poor Korean farmers moved there.
-In Chuang Guandong many Han farmers, mostly from Shandong peninsula moved there, attracted by cheap farmland that was ideal for growing soybeans.
+Manchuria also came under Russian influence with the building of the Chinese Eastern Railway through Harbin to Vladivostok.
+Poor Korean farmers moved there.
+In Chuang Guandong many Han farmers, mostly of them from Shandong peninsula moved there, attracted by cheap farmland that was ideal for growing soybeans.

 During the Boxer Rebellion in 1899–1900, Russian soldiers killed ten thousand Chinese (Manchu, Han and Daur peoples) living in Blagoveshchensk and Sixty-Four Villages East of the River.
 In revenge, the Chinese Honghuzi conducted guerilla warfare against the Russian occupation of Manchuria and sided with Japan against Russia during the Russo-Japanese War.

 Japan replaced Russian influence in the southern half of Manchuria as a result of the Russo-Japanese War in 1904–1905.
 Most of the southern branch of the Chinese Eastern Railway (the section from Changchun to Port Arthur (Japanese: Ryojun) was transferred from Russia to Japan, and became the South Manchurian Railway.
 Jiandao (in the region bordering Korea), was handed over to Qing dynasty as a compensation for the South Manchurian Railway.

 From 1911 to 1931 Manchuria was nominally part of the Republic of China.
 In practice it was under Japan domination, which exerted influence through local warlords.

 Japanese influence extended into Outer Manchuria in the wake of the Russian Revolution of 1917, but Outer Manchuria came under Soviet control by 1925.
 Japan took advantage of the disorder following the Russian Revolution to occupy Outer Manchuria, but Soviet successes and American economic pressure forced Japanese withdrawal.

 In the 1920s Harbin was flooded with 100,000 to 200,000 Russian white émigrés fleeing from Russia.
 Harbin held the largest Russian population outside of the state of Russia.

 It was reported that among Banner people, both Manchu and Han in Aihun, Heilongjiang in the 1920s, would seldom marry with Han civilians, but they (Manchu and Han Bannermen) would mostly intermarry with each other.
 Owen Lattimore reported that, during his January 1930 visit to Manchuria, he studied a community in Jilin (Kirin), where both Manchu and Han bannermen were settled at a town called Wulakai, and eventually the Han Bannermen there could not be differentiated from Manchus since they were effectively Manchufied.
 The Han civilian population was in the process of absorbing and mixing with them when Lattimore wrote his article.

 Manchuria was (and still is) an important region for its rich mineral and coal reserves, and its soil is perfect for soy and barley production.
 For Japan, Manchuria became an essential source of raw materials.